Pre and Post-Disaster Recovery for Community Organizations and Local Government

 - The National Disaster Preparedness Training Center at the University of Hawaii offers courses on emergency management, response and recovery topics.

-- U.S. Small Business Administration Disaster Recovery program training guide provides an overview on the SBA’s disaster recovery programs.
+- U.S. Small Business Administration Disaster Preparedness and Recovery Plan provides an overview on the SBA’s disaster recovery programs and the agency’s role in supporting long-term economic recovery.

 Grants and other resources for individuals, organizations, local jurisdictions and tribes

-The Washington Emergency Management Division has developed the Washington Recovery Resource Guide which compiles available financial, informational, material and other resources that can be essential in restoring your community.
+The Washington Emergency Management Division has developed the Washington Recovery Resource Guide which compiles available financial, informational, material and other resources to support you and your community.
 This guide can help you find resources both before and after an incident.
 For more information on individual opportunities, please contact each program directly.
-For general questions about the guide, please contact EMD Recovery Coordinator Kate Pedersen at Katherine.Pedersen@mil.wa.gov.
+For general questions about the guide, the Emergency Management Division’s recovery section at firstname.lastname@example.org.

 The Washington State Recovery Resource Guide